Fraunhofer-Gesellschaft: Fraunhofer USA

 Fraunhofer USA also operates a headquarters office in Plymouth, Michigan, and a Digital Media Technologies (DMT) office in San Jose, California.
 Furthermore, Fraunhofer USA participates in the South Carolina Fraunhofer USA Alliance, in collaboration with the South Carolina Council on Competitiveness and the South Carolina Department of Commerce.

 Fraunhofer UK Research Ltd

 At the invitation of the UK government, Fraunhofer UK Research Ltd was established in partnership with the University of Strathclyde.
 The UK's first Fraunhofer center, the Fraunhofer Centre for Applied Photonics, was established and quickly recognized as a world-leading center in lasers and optical systems.
 The UK government commented on the significance of Fraunhofer CAP in quantum technology innovation.
 Ongoing core funding is received from the Scottish government and from Scottish Enterprise.

+Fraunhofer Institute for Intelligent Analysis and Information Systems

+The Fraunhofer Institute for Intelligent Analysis and Information Systems (Fraunhofer-Institut für Intelligente Analyse- und Informationssysteme), abbreviated as Fraunhofer IAIS, or simply IAIS, is a research and development institute of the society located in Sankt Augustin, Germany.
+It focuses on artificial intelligence, machine learning and big data, for which it offers a broad range of services across various industries.
+Fraunhofer IAIS was created in July 2006 through the aggregation of the Fraunhofer Institute for Media Communications and the Institute for Autonomous Intelligent Systems (AIS) of the Society for Mathematics and Data Processing GmbH (GMD) after the GMD had been integrated into the Fraunhofer Society in 2001.

+As of 2026, Fraunhofer IAIS performs research on generative AI (AI-based curation and synthesis of high-quality training data, improved reasoning skills, knowledge distillation, domain-specific adaptation, multi-agent systems and multimodality), agentic AI (specialized reasoning, edge AI agents and sovereign AI agent system, reliable agent evaluation, enterprise MLOps, and extended agent capabilities) and hybrid AI, i.e., the combination of different methods of AI.
+In its research, Fraunhofer IAIS cooperates with other Fraunhofer organizations (e.g., the Fraunhofer Big Data and AI Alliance, the Fraunhofer Competence Network on Quantum Computing, Fraunhofer CCIT or Fraunhofer HNFIZ) and the universities of Bonn and Siegen, leads the regional AI competence platform KI.NRW, and supports the Lamarr Institute for Machine Learning and Artificial Intelligence.
+Key research projects include: